 The goal in life is to become all that He says that I am.

 David vs Saul: What was the difference in David and Saul?
 Why was one a tragic failure and the other (in spite of his sin) a consummate success?
 Saul was changed by God in an instant (“Then the Spirit of the Lord will come upon you mightily, and you shall prophesy with them and be changed into another man.”
-1 Samuel 10:6), while David went through years of training and discipline: before and after being anointed by Samuel.
+1 Samuel 10:6), while David went through many years of training and discipline: before and after being anointed by Samuel.
 As a result, David had depth of character and a history with God, while Saul did not.
-And authority that is delegated/bestowed must be exercised with character, or it will be corrupted.
-This is where the two facets of identity (internal and external) come together.

 This growth is my responsibility: God won’t do it for me, but I cannot and don’t have to do it without His presence and help.
 We cannot just passively accept this identity that has been bestowed, but must also play an active role in its fulfillment.
 Allison (The Image) says on pg 25: “…transformation is a relational process with God that occurs as we travel and requires our passionate participation.”